zartata/formula-parser/README.md

 Formula Parser
 ==============

-Formula Parser is a PHP class that provides the functionality to parse and evaluate mathematical formulas entered as a string.
+Formula Parser is a PHP class for parsing and evaluating mathematical formula entered as a string.

 Key features:
 * Uses Float for calculation and result